necampanini/never-a-bad/_posts/2015-01-19-CompositionVsAggregationPart1.md

 ---
 layout: post
-title: Aggregation vs Composition&#58; Part 1 - The Beginninging
+title: Composition Vs Aggregation - Part 1&#58; The Beginninging
 ---

 I've been asked to take some time and do some research on a particular topic.
 And I'm excited.